-Treat your cholesterol and high blood pressure, maintain your blood sugar levels, don’t smoke, make the right dietary choices, and, if you happen to be overweight or obese, you’ll be doing your health a huge favor by losing some of that weight.
+Treat cholesterol and high blood pressure, maintain blood sugar levels, don’t smoke, make the right dietary choices, and, if you happen to be overweight or obese, you’ll be doing your health a huge favor by losing some of that weight.

 Not to mention you’ll be lowering the risk of the complications mentioned above.
 Stay healthy, dear readers.